csu-hci-projects/3D-Virtual-Rubik/README.md

 3. Move cursor gesture: Just open your index finger and middle finger and close rest 3 fingers Cursor is assigned to the midpoint of index and middle fingertips.
 This gesture moves the cursor to the desired location.
 Speed of the cursor movement is proportional to the speed of hand.

-4. Left Click Gesture: Keep in moving sursor gesture and slowly close the index finger Gesture for single left click
+4. Left Click Gesture: Keep in moving cursor gesture and slowly close the index finger Gesture for single left click

 5. Right Click Gesture: Same like left click but now close the middle finger